 The Center will continue to strengthen on going relationships we already have with San Diego Community College, AARP, Serving Seniors and Aging and Independent Services, they and other such organizations already have the programs and services packaged and ready to serve the community.

-Mira Mesa Senior Center (MMSC) is currently home to five emeritus programs of San Diego Continuing Education-North City Campus.
+Mira Mesa Senior Center (MMSC) is currently home to six emeritus programs of San Diego Continuing Education-North City Campus.

 - Life Painting Classes